Incentive-Aware Models of Financial Networks: Insights for Regulators

-Now, we consider shifts in perceived rewards of contracts, as measured by the matrix $M$ of expected returns from unit contracts.
-We find that contract sizes increase if the perceived reward increases, as expected. \begin{theorem}[$W$ is monotonic with $M$] Suppose $\Sigma_i=\Sigma$ for all firms.
-Then, for any $i,j \in [n]$, the value of $W_{ij}$ is monotonic with respect to $M_{ij}$ (the $i^{th}$ component of $\bmu_j$). \end{theorem}

-Now, a change in $M_{ij}$ may affect not only $W_{ij}$ but also all other contracts.
-Can we trace the changes in $W$ back to the underlying changes in $M$? \begin{definition}[Source Detection Problem] Suppose that a financial regulator observes two networks $W$ and $W^\prime$, with the only difference being a small change in a single entry of $M$ (say, $M_{ij}$).
+Theorem~\ref{thm:effect-changed-sigma-mu} also shows that a change in the perceived expected return $M_{k\ell}$ affects all contracts $W_{ij}$.
+Can we trace the changes in $W$ back to the underlying changes in $M$?
+For instance, consider the following problem. \begin{definition}[Source Detection Problem] Suppose that a financial regulator observes two networks $W$ and $W^\prime$, with the only difference being a small change in a single entry of $M$ (say, $M_{ij}$).
 Can the regulator identify the pair $(i, j)$? \end{definition}

 One approach is to try to infer all beliefs of all firms, and then identify the changed belief.
 But, as discussed in Section~\ref{sec:model:inference}, the beliefs are only identifiable under extra assumptions and more data.
 An alternative approach for the source detection problem is to find the entry $(i,j)$ with the largest change $|W_{ij}-W^\prime_{ij}|$.
 The intuition is that a change in $M_{ij}$ has a direct effect on $W_{ij}$ and (hopefully weaker) indirect effects on other contracts.
 Thus, the source detection problem is closely tied to the following: \begin{definition}[Targeted Intervention Problem] Can a regulator induce a small change in a single entry of $M$ (say, $M_{ij}$) such that the change in $W_{ij}$ is significantly larger than changes in other entries of $W$? \end{definition}